Warmachine

-Warmachine is a tabletop steampunk wargame produced by Privateer Press.
+Warmachine is a tabletop steampunk wargame originally produced by Privateer Press but currently under the ownership of Steamforged Games.

-The game is played with white metal and plastic miniatures manufactured by Privateer Press representing military characters from the Iron Kingdoms setting.
+The game is played with white metal, plastic, and resin miniatures representing military characters from the Iron Kingdoms setting.
 Battles are fought between warcasters from rival nations, the large steam-powered warjacks that the warcasters control, and troops consisting of humans and fantasy races.

 Warmachine has been the recipient of the 2003 Origins Awards for Best Fantasy Miniatures Rules and Best Fantasy Miniatures Series.
 In 2005 Warmachine won Game of the Year at Origins and Gamers Choice for Best Miniatures.

-A compatible companion game involving the savage factions is named Hordes.
+A compatible companion game involving the savage factions named Hordes was released in 2006.
+The Hordes branding has since been retired with the launch of the MKIV edition.

+In 2024 Steamforged Games announced, that they have bought the IP of Warmachine and the Iron Kingdoms.

 Overview

 Warmachine's most distinctive feature is the inclusion of Warcasters and Warjacks (the war machines from which the game derives its name).
 Warjacks, or 'jacks' for short, are techno-steam powered constructs designed for waging war.
 They are, in general, powered by a coal-burning steam engine and guided by an arcane supercomputer-like "brain" called a cortex.
 Heavily armored and often carrying oversized weaponry, 'jacks fill a role similar to traditional military armor such as tanks and artillery.
 They are several times more durable and powerful than normal troops, but are far more costly.